 Starting at $14/hr., plus fruit and vegetables produced on the farm, limited on-farm housing is available at $35/week.

 There are three potential shifts available.
 Hours range from 30-41 per week, depending on the shift; A daily lunch break is unpaid.
 Our season runs from mid-May through mid-October and interested applicants must be available for the full season.

 How to Apply

-Please email your resume and cover letter to:
+Please send your resume and letter of intent to: